noaa-oar-arl/monet/README.md

-## Introduction to the Model and ObservatioN Evalution Toolkit (MONET)
+## Introduction to the Model and ObservatioN Evaluation Toolkit (MONET)

 Please read the docs at [ReadTheDocs](https://monet-arl.readthedocs.io)